fengqin-635/DJI-Robomaster-SDK-API/README.md

 Python API for interfacing DJI Robomaster and DJI Tello EDU SDK

+Visit https://dji-robomaster-and-tello-edu-python-api.readthedocs.io/en/latest/ to know how to use this API in your python codes.

 IMPORTANT: Before using these codes, kindly download the h264 and opus libraries from https://github.com/dji-sdk/RoboMaster-SDK/tree/master/sample_code/RoboMasterEP/stream/decoder and compile h264 and opus libraries in your machine by following the instructions in the link.

 (c)2020, 65Drones Pte Ltd